VISA & MasterCard ban on Crypto

 Although Crypto will over time make banks and card issuers completely obsolete, this is not the reason why the card issuers are implementing the ban.
 Most likely it’s the lack of KYC and AML compliance, which today is a legitimate issue.
 Every player in the current financial model needs to be KYC and AML compliant.

 TL;DR — KYC stands for Know Your Customer.
 Every business, and especially a financial institution, is required by law, to know the identity of each customer.

 TL;DR — AML stands for Anti Money Laundering.
-For larger amounts the client needs to be able explain the source of the funds.
+For larger amounts, the client needs to be able to explain the source of the funds.

 We are starting to witness a clash between the centralised financial system, which is bound by KYC and AML regulations, and the decentralised regulation-free and anonymous Crypto community.

-In the centralised financial system banks perform the KYC & AML compliance checks
+In the centralized financial system banks perform the KYC & AML compliance checks